bao7uo/RAU_crypto/README.md

 # RAU_crypto
 [![Language](https://img.shields.io/badge/Lang-Python-blue.svg)](https://www.python.org)

-Hard-coded encryption key remote file upload exploit for CVE-2017-11317, CVE-2017-11357 (Telerik UI for ASP.NET AJAX) and a .NET deserialisation vulnerability.
-Allows for straightforward decryption and encryption of the rauPostData used with Telerik.Web.UI.WebResource.axd?type=rau and resulting in arbitrary file uploads.
-The exploit will automatically upload the file.
+Combined exploit for Telerik UI for ASP.NET AJAX.
+- File upload for CVE-2017-11317 and CVE-2017-11357 - will automatically upload the file
+- .NET deserialisation for CVE-2019-18935

+For exploitation to work, you generally need a version with hard coded keys, or you need to know the key, for example if you can disclose the contents of web.config.
+The exploit also allows for straightforward decryption and encryption of the rauPostData used with Telerik.Web.UI.WebResource.axd?type=rau

 ## Requirements
-- python >= 3.6 with pycryptodome (https://blog.sqreen.io/stop-using-pycrypto-use-pycryptodome/) - best installed with `pip3 install pycryptodome`
+- python >= 3.6 with pycryptodome (https://www.pycryptodome.org/en/latest/src/installation.html) - installed with `pip3 install pycryptodome` or `pip3 install pycryptodomex`

-## Published on exploit-db
+## Published on exploit-db (old version)
 - https://www.exploit-db.com/exploits/43874/

 ## See also
 My other Telerik UI exploit (for CVE-2017-9248) will probably also be of interest.
 It is available here:
 - https://github.com/bao7uo/dp_crypto